Manikanta-Gandham/PythonCheatSheet/Contributing/Concepts.md

 # Python strings
 In Python, strings are immutable, meaning their values cannot be changed once they're created.
-For instance, if you have the string "Hello", attempting to modify a character directly, like string[0] = 'J', will result in a TypeError.
+For instance, if you have the string "Hello", attempting to modify a character directly, like __string[0] = 'J', will result in a XTypeError__.
 Instead, you create a new string with the desired changes.
 For example:

  ``` python
 Copy code